KhaosResearch/MORPHY/README.md

-H1: This strategy is based on the theoretical perspective of the strong relation between parsimony and likelihood (minimizing the parsimony score is equivalent to maximizing the likelihood under some assumptions), and searchs bi-objective phylogenetic trees applying topological moves using the Parametric Progressive Neighbourhood (PPN) technique (Go¨effon et al.,2008) to minimizing the parsimony and with this maximizing the likelihood simultaneously; furthermore, with the aim of improve the likelihood, optimize all branch lengths affected for the topological moves.
+H1: This strategy is based on the theoretical perspective of the strong relation between parsimony and likelihood (minimizing the parsimony score is equivalent to maximizing the likelihood under some assumptions), and searchs bi-objective phylogenetic trees applying topological moves using the Parametric Progressive Neighbourhood (PPN) technique to minimizing the parsimony and with this maximizing the likelihood simultaneously; furthermore, with the aim of improve the likelihood, optimize all branch lengths affected for the topological moves.

 H2: This strategy is a parametric combination of two techniques that optimize both criteria separately, for parsimony uses PPN technique applying topological